Last Updated on August 27, 2020 by Editor

 It comes with the highly recommended Titan Pump which offers quick and easy inflation.
 The downside is that it is a manual pump so if you’re looking for an electronic pump to do all the work, you’re out of luck.
 However, with a total inflation time of no more than 5 minutes, it’s surprisingly fast and easy to get the board ready to hit the water.

 A thick drop-stitch with a fused airtight coating ensures the board remains impervious to water while the premium-grade valve ensures it remains pumped up.
-The high-tensile core is capable of withstanding a pressure of greater than 20 psi, giving you the option of a board that is tough and rigid.
+The high-tensile core can withstanding a pressure of greater than 20 psi, giving you the option of a tough and rigid board.

 A two-texture deck pad makes riding on the water comfortable with handle placement in the center and upfront provides versatility.